-Moreover, it is also said to improve our cognitive functions, such as boost our concentration, improve our memory and help us better focus.
-MCT oil has the ability to protect and boost our brain with fuel, which is claimed to may help prevent and manage cognitive related diseases such as Alzheimer’s and autism.
+It is also said to improve cognitive functions, such as boosting concentration, improving memory and helping us better focus.
+MCT oil has the ability to protect and boost our brain with fuel, which is claimed to help prevent and manage brain-related diseases such as Alzheimer’s and autism.
 Someone who suffers from Alzheimer’s isn’t able to use glucose as efficiently as brain fuel, which means that MCT oil could help manage the disease because of the increase of ketones.

 More Health Benefits

 MCT oil also supports our gut health and promotes an increase of healthy bacteria, which in turn aids our digestion and uptake of nutrients.
-The oil also supports our immune system and helps fighting against infections thanks to its anti-bacterial, anti-inflammatory, anti-viral and anti-fungal qualities.
-Furthermore, the MCT oil has shown to lower the risk of cardiovascular disease and prevent the development of metabolic syndrome since this type of fat is so easy for the body to use as fuel, it is anti-inflammatory and also increase our metabolism.
-In addition, it also aids the uptake of vitamin E, magnesium and calcium, and it also helps to balance our blood sugar.
+The oil also supports our immune system and helps fight against infections thanks to its anti-bacterial, anti-inflammatory, anti-viral and anti-fungal qualities.
+Furthermore, using MCT oil has been shown to lower the risk of cardiovascular disease and prevent the development of metabolic syndrome since this type of fat is so easy for the body to use as fuel, it is anti-inflammatory and also increases our metabolism.
+It also aids the uptake of vitamin E, magnesium and calcium, and helps to balance our blood sugar.

 INCLUDING MCT OIL IN OUR DIETS

-Since the MCT oil is transparent and free from any scent or taste, it is very convenient to use in your food (and there is hence really no excuse not taking it since you won’t even notice it).
-Add some to a smoothie (you won’t even notice it is there) or a teaspoon to your coffee or superfood latte.
+Since MCT oil is transparent and free from any scent or taste, it is very convenient to use in your food.
+Add some to a smoothie (you won’t even notice it is there) or a teaspoon to your coffee.
 Start with one teaspoon and gradually increase the amount to up to two tablespoons.
-You can also use it in a salad dressing, when baking and even for cooking (the oil can handle up to 160 degrees Celsius).
+You can also use it in a salad dressing, when baking and even for cooking (the oil can handle up to 160ºC).

 – 3 tsp turmeric